sanjanapavani/Portfolio/README.md

 - **Machine Learning**: Insights into a machine learning project using Python and Altair for malware detection.
 - **Iterative Design**: An exploration of iterative design principles and graph functions in Java.
 - **Design Drafts**: Design concepts and strategies created with Figma and Twitter for user experience projects.
+- **Shiny App**: An interactive Shiny app project showcasing real-time data input and visualization in R.

 ## Contact